OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 For more information on this tab, which is available in several course elements, see [here](../learningresources/Course_Reminders.md).

-## Working with Tasks and Group Tasks
+## Tasks and Group Tasks aus der User-Perspektive

-The course modules **Task** and **Group Task** provide exercises that you can hand in electronically.
+Lernende bzw.
+Kursteilnehmende finden über die Kursbausteine **Aufgabe** bzw. **Gruppenaufgabe** für sie bereitgestellte Aufgaben und können ihre Bearbeitungen von Aufgabenstellungen über diese Kursbausteine einreichen.

 Via these course elements you can also receive feedback on your submissions, points and sample solutions and you can be shown whether you have passed the task or not.
 You may not see all of the above because not all options are used for your assignment.

 Subscribe to the respective task module to be quickly informed about changes via e-mail.